la2050/archive/_projects/2016/connecting-hearts-to-children-on-skid-row.md

   3) Increased viewers on social media
   4) Increased requests for newsletter
   5) Increased staffing
-project_proposal_help: >-
+project_proposal_help:
-  ["Money ","Volunteers","Advisors/board
-  members","Publicity/awareness","Community outreach ","Network/relationship
-  support"]
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - Publicity/awareness
+  - 'Community outreach '
+  - Network/relationship support
 project_description: >-
   The number of children in LA experiencing homelessness has increased.
 Worthy of Loves reaches to lift their souls and spirits by celebrating their